 NOAA Funding Improves Visitor Access and Safety at Research Reserve

-On the way is a new stormwater filtering system and upgraded parking, walkway, and school bus areas.
+The Takeaway: On the way is a new stormwater filtering system and upgraded parking, walkway, and school bus areas.

 About 4,000 students yearly visit the Elkhorn Slough National Estuarine Research Reserve to explore this living laboratory of wetlands, woodlands, and the creatures that live there.
 More visitors are sure to come once a redesigned entrance and parking area are put in place.
 These enhancements are made possible by a $685,000 grant from NOAA’s Office for Coastal Management.

 The existing water catchment system will be made more efficient at capturing and filtering stormwater runoff.
 This runoff nurtures habitat for rare amphibians and a multitude of migratory birds.
 The bus drop off, parking improvements, and designated walkway will make conditions safer for students and the public to access the research reserve.